pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     )

-Please note, if you have declared your own SQLAlchemy model ``Base`` class, you may wish to define your own active record classes which inherit from your ``Base`` class.
-If so, if may help to refer to the library active record classes to see how SQLALchemy ORM columns and indexes can be used to persist sequenced items.
+Please note, if you have declared your own SQLAlchemy model ``Base`` class, you may wish to define your own record classes which inherit from your ``Base`` class.
+If so, if may help to refer to the library record classes to see how SQLALchemy ORM columns and indexes can be used to persist sequenced items.

 The methods ``setup_connection()`` and ``setup_tables()`` of the datastore object